 Ensuring you have a Chartered Surveyor on-board early in the process can help save you time and money later, in particular should negotiations with the Landlord become protracted.

 Below is some simple guidance to assist you when considering extending your leasehold interest in a property, mostly flats, albeit the process is can be similar for other types of residential property.
 Commercial property lease extensions are covered under different rules and are not considered in this short summary article which attempts to outline the main elements of the process.

-This note is not intended as a ‘do-it-yourself’ guide to valuing your own lease extension.
+This note is not intended as a ‘do-it-yourself’ guide to valuing your own lease extension or lease enfranchisement as this is a complicated valuation which is not something a non-valuer should undertake.
 You should always seek proper professional advice at the earliest possible stage before entering into discussions with the Landlord (Freeholder) or otherwise starting the process of Lease extension!

 We can help you so please feel free to call us for a NO OBLIGATION chat on 0800 246 1002 or email us at: firstname.lastname@example.org

 As the unexpired term (that’s the amount of time left until the lease expires) reduces, the value to the Landlord can increase.
 This is because the value to the Landlord is proportional to the time it takes for them to get possession of the property.
 For instance, as the term drops below 80 years then the value to the Landlord begins to increase above a ‘nominal’ level and ‘marriage value’ becomes a factor (see below).
 Costs and other charges may also apply.

 Another reason for extending the Lease is that you may wish to sell the property and if the unexpired term is less than 70 years, then a purchaser may well find it difficult to obtain a suitable mortgage and as such the sale may take longer or be limited only to those fortunate enough to have sufficient cash be to buy.
 This can seriously reduce the sale price and your negotiating position upon sale.